directus/directus/docs/extensions/creating-extensions.md

 ## Developing your Extension

-To learn more about building extensions of a specific type, refer to one of the individual guides:
+To learn more about how to build extensions of a specific type, refer to the individual guides:

 ### App Extensions